Senna pendula: Description

+Inflorescences

 Its bright yellow flowers, which are about 3 cm across, have five large petals and are foaled in leafy clumps at the tips of the branches.
 The fruit is in a cylindrical pod (10–20 cm long and 6–12 mm wide) that hangs down.
 It flowers prominently at Easter in the southern hemisphere (or early autumn), hence its common name.
 It also has an insignificant flowering season in early summer (around Christmas in the southern hemisphere).